 Through the novel use of source-headline-randomization we estimate the separate influences of article content and perceptions of publisher politics on news evaluations.

 Maurice Jakesch joined Cornell University Department of Information Science in 2017.
 As a PhD student he is advised by Mor Naaman and works with the Social Technologies Lab at Cornell Tech.
-Maurice is a doctoral fellow at the Cornell Digital Life Initiative and has been supported by the German National Academic Foundation and the Elite Network of Bavaria.
-He holds a BSc in Electrical Engineering from ETH Zurich, an MSc in Information Technology from the Hong Kong University of Science & Technology, as well as an honors degree in Technology Management (CDTM) and an MA in Philosophy of Science and Technology from the Technical University of Munich.
+Maurice is a doctoral fellow at the Cornell Digital Life Initiative and has been supported by the German National Academic Foundation and the Graduate Network of Bavaria.
+He holds a BSc in Electrical Engineering from ETH Zurich, an MSc in Information Technology from the Hong Kong University of Science & Technology, as well as an honors degree in Technology Management and an MA in Philosophy of Science and Technology from the Technical University of Munich.
 He has interned with Facebook Core Data Science team, the GE Digital Foundries and BMW's digital innovation team.
-He helped setting up TeleClinic, Germany's first eHealth platform, consulted for BMW, and volunteered for MIT D-Lab's Innovation Network.
+He helped setting up TeleClinic, Germany's first eHealth platform.
+Maurice volunteers for MIT D-Lab's Innovation Network.